 Originally designed for fuel saving, Nanol’s additive now enters completely new areas of use

 The renowned Fraunhofer independent research institute in Germany has demonstrated that Nanol’s lubricant additive has some completely new performance features.
-The patented lubrication additive, based on nano technology, was originally developed for fuel saving and wear protection and in marine engines and industrial applications.
+The patented lubricant additive was originally developed for fuel saving and wear protection in marine engines and industrial applications.

 The latest testing now shows that the additive has additional positive properties as well, as it can prevent so-called hydrogen embrittlement.
 Hydrogen embrittlement is the process by which metals such as steel become brittle and fracture when in contact with hydrogen.